erigontech/erigon/README.md

 - Sync from scratch doesn't require re-exec all history.
 Latest state and it's history are in snapshots - can download.
 - ExecutionStage - now including many E2 stages: stage_hash_state, stage_trie, stage_log_index, stage_history_index,
   stage_trace_index
-- E3 can execute 1 historical transaction - without executing it's block - because history/indices have
-  transaction-granularity, instead of block-granularity.
+- E3 can execute 1 historical transaction - without executing it's block - because history/indices have transaction-granularity, instead of block-granularity.
-- Doesn't store Receipts/Logs - it always re-executing historical transactions - but re-execution is cheaper (see point above).
-We would like to see how it will impact users - welcome feedback.
-Likely we will try add some small LRU-cache here.
+- E3 doesn't store Logs (aka Receipts) - it always re-executing historical txn (but it's cheaper then in E2 - see point above).
+Also Logs LRU added in E2 (release/2.60) and E3: https://github.com/ledgerwatch/erigon/pull/10112 here.
 Likely later we will add optional flag "to persist receipts".
-- More cold-start-friendly and os-pre-fetch-friendly.
 - `--sync.loop.block.limit` is enabled by default.
 (Default: `2_000`.
 Set `--sync.loop.block.limit=10_000_000 --batchSize=1g` to increase sync speed on good hardware).
 - datadir/chaindata is small now - to prevent it's grow: we recommend set `--batchSize <= 1G`.
 And it's fine to `rm -rf chaindata`
+- can symlink/mount latest state to fast drive and history to cheap drive

 ### E3 datadir structure